MedoHaleem/GitActivityTracker/README.md

 While I don't know how the git hosting cloud service working but my experience integrating git hosting with CI like codeship only required using ssh keys but assuming that git hosting is another app written in elixir we can do the following in order of simplicity:

 - We can make our app to accept requests only coming from specific IP (Git Cloud Service), and this can be implemented on a system level using firewall or App level,

 - We can use a permanent access token to verify and authenticate the upcoming request

 - We can use Machine to Machine authentication and use third party service like Auth0, and assuming if the git service is also built on elixir we can use Genserver that fetch a new access token during init and get new token after expiration of the old token

-### API to query and count commit activity by repo and committer:
+### API to query and count commit activity by repo and committer

 I decided to tackle this issue and I know it was meant for future discussion but I learned something new from it.